 Students who complete our graduate degrees produce high-quality research and design within Environmental Engineering and Earth Sciences and Biosystems Engineering.
 Minors in Environmental Engineering, Environmental Science and Policy and Geology are also available.
 Our Department also offers a number of 5-year BS/MS options.

-The American Water Works Association (AWWA) announced that Xiaojie (Jane) Gan has been selected to receive the First Place 2014 Academic Achievement Award for the best Master’s Thesis.
+The American Water Works Association (AWWA) announced that Xiaojie (Jane) Gan was selected to receive the First Place 2014 Academic Achievement Award for the best Master’s Thesis.
 Jane performed her MS thesis research at Clemson University from 2011-2013 under the tutelage of Dr. Tanju Karanfil.
 Jane now works for URS Corporation, in their Columbia, SC office.
 The Academic Achievement Award from AWWA encourages excellence by recognizing contributions to the field of public water supply.
 Masters theses that are relevant to the water supply industry are eligible.
-The award will be presented at the AWWA Annual Conference in Boston, MA during the plenary session on June 9, 2014.
-In addition to this prestigious recognition, Jane will receive a cash award of $3,000.
+The award was presented at the AWWA Annual Conference in Boston, MA during the plenary session on June 9, 2014.
+In addition to this prestigious recognition, Jane received a cash award of $3,000.

 Dr. Brian Powell, Associate Professor in EEES, received the 2014 Governor’s Young Researcher Award for Excellence in Scientific Research.
 This is a major recognition of Dr. Powell’s research accomplishments.
 In conjunction with the Governor’s Office, the South Carolina Academy of Science initiated sponsorship of this award, which is directed to a gifted young researcher (only those individuals who have completed no more than 12 years beyond the Ph.D.).
 Governor’s Awards are designed to honor specifically an individual or team within the state whose achievements and contributions to science in South Carolina merit special recognition and to promote wider awareness of the quality and extent of scientific activity in South Carolina.
 Dr. Powell has expertise in the understanding and prediction of the physical, chemical, and biological processes which govern the mobility of radionuclides in natural and engineered systems.
 His research focuses on biogeochemical processes controlling radionuclide behavior in the environment such as sorption by minerals, interactions with nano-colloids, complexation by organic ligands, and interactions with microorganisms.

-Dr. Powell will be honored at the SC Academy of Science Annual Meeting at Trident Technical College, Charleston, SC, on April 5, 2014.
+Dr. Powell was honored at the SC Academy of Science Annual Meeting at Trident Technical College, Charleston, SC, on April 5, 2014.

 Each year the Journal of the American Water Works Association (AWWA) selects one article for the “Best Advanced Treatment of Water Paper Award.”
 For 2013, the award was given to Daniel Olin Lewis, David A. Ladner, and Tanju Karanfil for their paper “Source water and microfiltration plant manganese control study.”
 According to David LaFrance, Executive Director of AWWA, The paper was selected based on its impact on the water sector and the professional and editorial quality of the paper.
 Given the large number of papers published in the journal each year, this is a major achievement.
 The award will be presented in Las Vegas, Nevada at the 2014 AWWA/AMTA Membrane Technology Conference and Exposition in March.